Fx-Professional-Services/HorizonDocs/Horizon User Guide/06 Bill of Materials/Create a Bill of Materials (BOM) Record.md

 # Create a Bill of Materials (BOM) Record

+A Bill of Materials is akin to a detailed recipe for creating a product.
+It outlines the necessary parts or materials, their quantities, and how they are assembled.
+BOMs can accommodate different versions or configurations of the product, although typically only one is used at any given time for production.

 Follow these simple steps to create a new Bill of Materials (BOM) record:

   1. **Access BOM Section**:
    - Open the **Bill of Materials** file from the main menu. <br>